m4dsyn/fox/README.txt

 You can easily use make to compile this program

 --Working--
-When you have an asm file you should enter this comands:
+When you have an asm file and want to execute it you should enter this comands:
 ./asm your_file_path executing_file_path
 ./proc executing_file_path
 Also you can type './fastrun your_file_path'.
+To disassemble executing file you should type:
+./disasm executing_file_path file_path_for_result

-Good luck.
+Good luck!